The Bankrate promise

 Capital gains taxes

-Realized capital gains are also treated in a few different ways, depending on how long the asset was held and how much income the investor has.
+Realized capital gains are also treated in a couple different ways, depending on how long the asset was held and how much income the investor has.

-- Selling an investment after holding it less than a year results in a short-term capital gain, which is taxed as ordinary income.
+- Selling an investment after holding it less than a year results in a short-term capital gain, which is taxed at ordinary income rates.

 - Selling an investment after holding it more than a year results in a long-term capital gain, which is taxed according to separate long-term capital gains tax rates.
 Different tax rates apply depending on your income.

 The capital gains tax rates are highly advantageous.
-In fact, a married couple filing jointly has a 0 percent capital gains tax rate if their taxable income is up to $83,350 in 2022.
+In fact, a married couple filing jointly has a 0 percent capital gains tax rate if their taxable income is up to $89,250 in 2023.
+Moreover, skillful maneuvering can allow you to earn more than $100,000 and owe no taxes.

 It’s worth noting that investors can also write off losses from their investments, and may offset their gains with any losses.
 The process – called tax-loss harvesting – can save investors significant money when it comes time to pay taxes.